 The Chancellor also announced a scheme to assist large businesses, which have previously been caught in the ‘stranded middle’ between the Coronavirus Business Interruption Loan Scheme and the COVID-19 Corporate Financing Facility.

-This scheme is open to businesses with a group turnover of more than £45m and will provide up to £200m of finance (limited to £50m for asset finance or invoice finance).
+This scheme is open to businesses with a turnover of more than £45m and will provide up to £200m of finance (limited to £50m for asset finance or invoice finance).
 Please note the borrower always remains 100 per cent liable for the debt.

 It has been confirmed that the Government will provide a guarantee to the lender of up to 80 per cent for facilities under this scheme.